The Bourne Supremacy (2004)

 Bourne goes to a library and finds articles about the Neski murders, which occurred at the Brecker Hotel in Berlin.
 He decides to go there.

 Abbott's young associate, Danny Zorn, takes Abbott down to the electrical breaker room, in the Berlin building where the killings occurred, and shows him how the explosive charges that were set were done in a way that was unnecessary, and that he thinks Bourne wouldn't have done such a thing, therefore, it's possible that Bourne and Conklin were being framed.
 Abbott asks Zorn to show him how the explosives were set again.
-When Zorn was focused on the electrical connections again, Abbott grabbed him and choked him to death.
+When Zorn was focused on the electrical connections again, Abbott grabbed him and stabbed him to death.
 Bourne arrives at the Brecker Hotel and goes to the room of the murder.
 He is able to remember being sent to kill Neski, on Conklin's orders, and that Neski's wife unexpectedly showed up.
 He remembers shooting them both, then putting the gun in the wife's hand to make it look like a murder-suicide.

 Bourne is able to escape the police, who'd been called after a desk employee recognized him from a wanted poster, by climbing up a firewater pipe outside the building.
 The police on the street see and recognize him and give chase.
 He barely evades capture several times, eventually jumping off a bridge onto a river barge, hurting his left leg, then uses a grappling hook to pull himself up onto another bridge.
 He is able to limp over to a streetcar and make his escape.